 The Lead Referee has the same responsibilities as usual and makes all final decisions regarding the resolution of any disagreements and the assessment of penalties.
-During the serve, he will concentrate on the server service motion elements and the proper ball release.
+During the serve, the Lead Referee will concentrate on the Server's service motion and the proper ball release.